jay-teaching/group-project-python/PROJECT_README.md

 # Start the backend
 uv run uvicorn backend.main:app --port 8000

-# In a new terminal, start the frontend
+# In a new terminal, start the frontend (localhost only)
 uv run streamlit run frontend/app.py

+# To allow access from any IP address (e.g., for cloud or VM deployments):
+uv run streamlit run frontend/app.py --server.address=0.0.0.0
 ```

 ---